2. Jobs howto

 • This applies to all jobs submitted with sbatch or srun.

-• This applies to ALL partitions, including free.
+• This applies to all partitions, including free.
 While your job will not be charged when submitted to a free partition, there must be a sufficient balance for Slurm to begin your job.

 2.7.1.
 Pending Job Reasons

 While lack of resources or insufficient account balance are common reasons that prevent a job from starting, there are other possibilities.
+A job may be waiting for more than one reason.

 [user@login-x:~]$ squeue -t PD -u peat